microxgleek94/Code_Quiz/Assets/PsuedoCode.md

 **Elements for the Quiz**

     * Questions appear dynamically
-    * Users have 4 choices, and the choices are in clickable boxes
+    * Users have 4-5 choices, and the choices are in clickable boxes
     * If the user chooses a correct answer, "Correct!" is shown at the  bottom of the page
     * If the user gets the answer incorrect, "Incorrect!" is shown at the bottom of the page, and also time is subtracted from the counter
+    *Sounds need to be inputted for incorrect and

 **When the Quiz is over**